The Long Version:

 I didn’t set out to create a whole organization, but I started an online petition and soon agreed to organize a press conference (I had never been to a press conference, much less organized one), and one thing lead to another.
 It’s amazing what can happen when you say YES to things.
 Also, when bullies showed up to try to get me to stop talking (and when I realized if they succeeded, they’d try to do the same to the next person speaking her mind), I found out that I wasn’t necessarily the shy, sensitive person that I thought I was.
 Instead, it turns out I was pretty stubborn, and way more fearless then I could ever have imagined.
 Sometimes the most unlikely people can help you figure out who you really are.

 After the 2016 presidential election, I also helped to create the Local Love Brigade to send love postcards to people who are facing hate.
-We started it where I live in Vermont, but soon awesome people created chapters (with a Facebook group for each!) in lots of other places, too, including Georgia, Maine, Massachusetts, New Hampshire, New York, North Carolina, Oregon, Texas, Virginia, Washington, and Wyoming.
+We started it where I live, but soon awesome people created chapters (with a Facebook group for each!) in lots of other places, too, including Georgia, Maine, Massachusetts, New Hampshire, New York, North Carolina, Oregon, Texas, Virginia, Washington, and Wyoming.
 The world needs us to fill it with love, and it turns out it’s a pretty darn satisfying way to spend time.
 And even though most of the time you can’t see the impact you’re having, sometimes you do.